sitrox/rails_ops/README.md

 * `--skip-views`

 Or if you want to skip them all: `--only-operations`.

+If you want to skip a certain action, you can do so using the flags:
+* `--skip-index`
+* `--skip-show`
+* `--skip-create`
+* `--skip-update`
+* `--skip-destroy`

+This will skip the creation of the respective route, controller action, view file and the operation itself.
+For `--skip-create`, the `new` action will also be skipped and for `--skip-update`, the `edit` action will be skipped respectively.

 You can also add a module as a namespace, all generated files will be put in the proper subfolders and modules by using the `--module` option.